Animal Ambassadors

 Hattie - Great Horned Owl (Bubo virginianus)

 Hattie had a collision with a car in central Indiana in the early 2000’s.
-She damaged the tip of her left wing and now cannot gain altitude in flight.
-Hattie is named after Liz and Chris Hatton.
+The left wing tip was damaged resulting in amputation.
+She cannot gain altitude in flight.
+Hattie is named after her rehabbers, Liz and Chris Hatton.
 She returned to Wesselman on June 27, 2022.

 Location: Mews